Motion

 Custom motion

-For some scenarios, like creating a new PatternFly extension, you may need to implement custom motion behavior that doesn't already exist in PatternFly components.
-When you're creating a new animation, make sure that:
+For some scenarios, like creating a new PatternFly extension, you might need to implement custom motion behavior.
+When creating a new animation, ensure the following:

 • There is no existing support for the animation.

-• The animation adheres to our motion principles and respects users' prefers-reduced-motion settings.
+• The animation adheres to our motion principles and respects prefers-reduced-motion settings.

 • Your implementation uses appropriate semantic motion tokens, as detailed in the following section.